issac-in/javascript-basics/07-dom-manipulation-and-events/README.md

 > Why are event listeners the preferred way to handle events?

+Because we can create multiple handlers for the same event on the same target.

 > What are the benefits of using named functions in your listeners?

 Using named funtions in your listeners can clean up your code considerably, and is a really good idea if the function is something you are going to want to do in multiple places.